jojozhuang/jojozhuang.github.io/_note/designpattern/design-pattern-singleton.md

 layout: note
 key: note
 title: "Design Pattern - Singleton"
-index: 402
+index: 502
 category: designpattern
 image: /note/designpattern.png
-date: 2016-04-02
+date: 2016-05-02
-postdate: 2016-04-02
+postdate: 2016-05-02
-tags: [Singleton]
+tags: [Singleton Pattern]
 ---

-> Creational Pattern: Singleton.
+> Creational Pattern: Singleton Pattern.

 ## 1. Singleton Pattern
 The Singleton design pattern is designed to restrict instantiation of a class to one object.
 The singleton pattern is implemented by creating a class with a method that creates a new instance of the object only if one does not already exist.
 If one does exist, it returns a reference to the object that already exists.
 If not, a new instance is created and a reference to that new object is returned.
 To make sure that the object cannot be instantiated any other way the constructor is made either private or protected.

 The 2 key points that are supported in the Singleton pattern are:
 * Create a class that can only have one instance and allow the class to manage the one instance
 * Provide a global access point to the instance